alimenati/PowerMamba/Readme.md

 ## Repository Overview

-- **`Data Preprocessing`**: This folder includes an example script demonstrating how to gather data from the ERCOT website using a custom data scraper.
 - **`PowerMamba`**: Contains the implementation of the proposed PowerMamba model along with baseline models.
 - **`data`**: Includes the benchmark dataset used in this project.